Metropolitan area: Europe

-The European Union's statistical agency, Eurostat, has created a concept named larger urban zone (LUZ).
-The LUZ represents an attempt at a harmonised definition of the metropolitan area, and the goal was to have an area from which a significant share of the residents commute into the city, a concept known as the "functional urban region".
+The European Union's statistical agency Eurostat, in partnership with OECD, has created a concept named functional urban area (FUA).
+The FUA represents an attempt at a harmonised definition of the metropolitan area, and the goal was to have an area from which a significant share of the residents commute into the city.
+The FUA consists of a city and its commuting zone, which is a contiguous area of spatial units that have at least 15% of their employed residents working in the city.